 Tooth sensitivity normally occurs because of thinning enamel, whether due to a cavity or general erosion.
 Vaping is linked to both of these things, and flavoured vapes can also soften the enamel and make it more porous.

 So, if you notice your teeth are more sensitive after you start vaping, chances are the two are connected.
 A remineralizing toothpaste like BioMin should help with this, but it's also important you mention it at your next dental checkup.

 How long after tooth extraction can I vape?

 If you need to have a tooth extracted, you'll probably be advised not to smoke or vape for at least 72 hours afterwards.
-The main reason for this is that the suction created when inhaling can dislodge the blood clot in the socket, leading to an extremely painful condition called dry socket.
+The suction created when inhaling can dislodge the blood clot in the socket.
+This can lead to an extremely painful condition called dry socket.